 While editing your estate plan, you may want to create a to-do list so you feel more confident that all bases have been covered.
 Those who need some extra guidance while updating their estate plan, may turn to a probate lawyer Memphis, Tennessee trusts for insight.
 Making changes to an estate plan can be more complicated than simply crossing off names and putting a new date on the document.
 You may have to establish an entire new document, have it signed and witnessed just as you did the first time.

-Thank you to our friends and contributors at Wiseman Bray PLLC for their knowledge about estate planning and divorce.
+Thank you to our friends and contributors at Patterson Bray, for their knowledge about estate planning and divorce.